Making an exhibition of yourself: augmented reality gets social

 The combination of augmented reality experiences at the exhibition made for great social activity that visitors could be part of and that drew in new visitors through the promotional #Grazia10 hashtag.

-The success of Grazia’s 10th Anniversary exhibition activity has resulted in more interest for brands to create augmented reality experiences with a heavy social focus within exhibition and event environments.
+The success of Grazia’s 10th Anniversary exhibition activity has resulted in more interest for brands to create augmented reality event experiences with a heavy social focus within exhibition and event environments.

 Using our very own augmented reality and location-aware platform Reality Engine (the technology behind Grazia Extra and Tesco Discover) also means that brands can tap into geolocation functionality, delivering targeted content to audiences as they arrive at exhibitions and events.

 The future of exhibition and event experiences is evolving quickly and augmented reality is rapidly becoming a technology which could change the way we experience galleries, museums and events forever.